Weak nonlinearity for strong nonnormality: Transient Growth

-The weakly nonlinear transient gain becomes $G(t_o) = a(t_o)/U_0$.
 We show in Appendix~\ref{appendix:S11} that, at first order in the gain variation, (\ref{eq:AmpEqtgo3}) reduces to the sensitivity of the transient gain to the base flow modification $(U_0/\ez)^2\forcutwo(t)$.

-Predictions from equation (\ref{eq:AmpEqtgo3}) are shown in Fig.~\ref{fig:WNLtgPois} together with the linear and fully nonlinear DNS gains evaluated in two ways: using either the total perturbation around the base flow, for $ G_{tot}$, or that perturbation projected on $\bl(t)$, for $G_{\bl}$ (see Appendix~\ref{appendix:S12} for explicit expressions).
+Predictions from equation (\ref{eq:AmpEqtgo3}) are shown in figure~\ref{fig:WNLtgPois} together with the linear and fully nonlinear DNS gains.

-The WNNt model predicts $G_{\bl}$ accurately in the weakly nonlinear regime for $t=t_{o,m}$, which supports our approach (Fig.~\ref{fig:pois_a}).
+The WNNt model predicts $G_{\bl}$ accurately in the weakly nonlinear regime for $t=t_{o,m}$, which supports our approach (figure~\ref{fig:pois_a}).
 In the strongly nonlinear regime, beyond $U_0/\ez \approx 0.4$, the model overestimates $G_{\bl}$.
-This can be interpreted by noting that $G_{tot}$ is twice as large as $G_{\bl}$, i.e. more energy is contained in the higher-order terms generated by the linear response than in the linear response itself.
+Again, this can be interpreted by noting that $G_{tot}$ is twice as large as $G_{\bl}$, i.e. more energy is contained in the higher-order terms generated by the linear response than in the linear response itself.
 Therefore, this is not the amplitude equation (\ref{eq:AmpEqtgo3}) that breaks down, but the very idea of an asymptotic expansion.
-Whether higher-order terms remain smaller than the fundamental is certainly flow-dependent, and the WNNt model is expected to be even more accurate when this is the case.
+Whether higher-order terms remain smaller than the fundamental is certainly flow-dependent, and the WNNt model is expected to be even more accurate when this is the case, as shown in \S\ref{sec:tgBFS} for the flow past a backward-facing step, which generated rather weak higher-order fields.

 Figure \ref{fig:pois_b} compares for $t \leq t_o$ the history of the approximated gain $a(t) ||\bl(t)||/U_0$ with that of the DNS gain $G_{\bl}$, and shows a convincing overall agreement.
-The coefficient $\mu_3(t)$ is negative and decays monotonously with time until $\mu_3(t_o) = -0.0786$ (inset), enhancing the saturation.
-This results in a reduction of the approximated optimal time with forcing amplitude, as also observed in the DNS.
+The coefficient $\mu_3(t)$ is negative and decays monotonously with time until $\mu_3(t_o) = -3.30$ (inset), enhancing the saturation.
+This results in a reduction of the approximated optimal time with forcing amplitude and associated with the initial condition $\bu_o$, as also observed in the DNS.